HYAR7E/SelfStudy/Software_Architecture/README.md

 	- Requirements such as reliability, operability, performance efficiency, security and compability. (*non-functional requirements*)
 	- Development time of non-functional requirements such as maintainability and transferability.
 	- Business requirement and environmental context of a system that may change over time (such as legal, social, financial, competitive and techonology concerns).

+- Architectural Synthesis

+	Given the significant requirements determined by the analysis, the current state of design and the result of evaluation activities, the design is created and improved

+- Architecture Evaluation

+	Determine how well the current design satisfies the requirements derived during analysis.

+	This process may occur when the architect is considering a design decision, after some portion of the design has been completed or at the very end when the final design has been completed or the system has been constructed.

+	This usually involves using some architecture evaluation techniques like [ATAM](./ATAM.md) and TARA.

+- Architecture Evolution

+	Adding new functionality as well as maintaining existing functionality and system behaviour, to meet changes in requirements and environment

+### Architecture supporting activities

+In general architecture requrires critical supporting activities which take place throughout the core software architecture process.

+Includes:
+- Knowledge management and communication
+- Design reasoning
+- Decision making
+- Docummentation.

 #### References